easyapi-web/easyapi-web.github.io/docs/documents/use.md

 **The following usage are supported**

+1. To export APIs from IDEA to Postman or Markdown, follow these steps:

-1. Open the file containing the API in the project or select the file or folder in the project file area on the left of IDEA Use shortcut `alt shift E(windows)/ctrl E(mac)` Then select the APIs, and select the export channel `Markdown/Postman` Click [✔] button or press enter to confirm the export.
+- Open the file containing the API in the project or select the file or folder in the project file area on the left-hand side of IDEA.
+- Use the shortcut `alt shift E(windows)/ctrl E(mac)` to open the export dialog.
+- Select the APIs you want to export and choose the export channel as either `Markdown` or `Postman`.
+- Finally, click the [✔] button or press Enter to confirm the export.

+2. To export APIs from IDEA to Postman or Markdown:

-2. Open the file containing the API in the project Right-click file editor then select `Generate...` or use shortcut`[Alt + Insert]/[Ctrl+Enter]` Next,select `ExportPostman/ExportMarkdown`
+- Open the file containing the API in the project.
+- Right-click in the file editor or use the shortcut `[Alt + Insert]` (Windows) or `[Ctrl + Enter]` (Mac).
+- Select `Generate...` and then choose either `ExportPostman` or `ExportMarkdown`.

+3. To export APIs from IDEA to `Postman` or `Markdown`:

-3. Select the file or folder in the project file area on the left of IDEA Click <kbd>Code</kbd> > <kbd>ExportPostman/ExportMarkdown</kbd> on the top of IDEA.
+- Select the file or folder in the project file area on the left-hand side of IDEA.
+- Click on `Code` at the top of IDEA and then choose either `ExportPostman` or `ExportMarkdown`.

+4. To export APIs from IDEA to `Postman`:

-4. Click <kbd>Code</kbd> > <kbd>ApiDashBoard</kbd> on the top of IDEA.
+- Click on `Code` at the top of IDEA and then select "ApiDashBoard".
-    Then you can use the mouse to drag the APIs on the left into the postman directory on the right to export the API to postman
+- Use the mouse to drag the APIs from the left side into the Postman directory on the right to export them to Postman.

+5. To make an HTTP request to the API in the current file:

-5. Open the file containing the API in the project Right-click file editor then select `Generate...` or use shortcut`[Alt + Insert]/[Ctrl+Enter]` Next,select `Call`,Now you can start a http request to the API in the current file
+- Open the file containing the API in the project.
+- Right-click in the file editor or use the shortcut `[Alt + Insert]` (Windows) or `[Ctrl + Enter]` (Mac).
+- Select `Generate...` and then choose `Call`.
+Now you can start an HTTP request to the API in the current file.